-Figure 2: Aimpoint position as a function of time on ACIS-I. Solid red lines show the median aimpoint drift in 6 months bins, which are separated by vertical dotted blue lines.
+Figure 3: Aimpoint position as a function of time on HRC-I. Solid red (green) lines show the median (average) aimpoint drift in one year bins, separated by vertical dotted blue lines.

-Figure 3: Aimpoint position as a function of time on ACIS-S. Solid red lines show the median aimpoint drift in 6 months bins, which are separated by vertical dotted blue lines.
+Figure 4: Aimpoint position as a function of time on HRC-S. Solid red (green) lines show the median (average) aimpoint drift in one year bins, separated by vertical dotted blue lines.

-Figure 4: Aimpoint position as a function of time on HRC-I. Solid red lines show the median aimpoint drift in 6 months bins, which are separated by vertical dotted blue lines.
+Figure 5: Aimpoint position as a function of time on ACIS-I. Solid red (green) lines show the median (average) aimpoint drift in one year bins, separated by vertical dotted blue lines.

-Figure 5: Aimpoint position as a function of time on HRC-S. Solid red lines show the median aimpoint drift in 6 months bins, which are separated by vertical dotted blue lines.
+Figure 6: Aimpoint position as a function of time on ACIS-S. Solid red (green) lines show the median (average) aimpoint drift in one year bins, separated by vertical dotted blue lines.

-Figure 6: HRC-I raster scan observation of Ar Lac in chip coordinates.
-Circles around each observation point have the 50% - 90% encircled energy radii $\times 5$ .
+Figure 7: HRC-I raster scan observation of Ar Lac in chip coordinates.
+Circles around each observation point have the 50% - 90% encircled energy radii $\times 5$.
 The data are fit to a 2-D quadratic function to find the optical axis.
-Data taken in September 2012.
-The numbers under the circles are OBSIDs of the observations.
+Data taken in September 2013.
+The numbers under the circles are the OBSIDs of the observations.

-Figure 7: Same as Fig. 6 but zoomed in to the optical axis region.
+Figure 8: Same as Fig. 7 but zoomed in to the optical axis region.
 The five colored ×'s are the positions of quadratic function minimum for 50% - 90% encircled energy fit.
 The colored circles indicate their encircled energy radii.
-The black circles are the 1- $\sigma$ fit errors.
+The black circles are the 1- σ fit errors.
 The black × marks the optical axis position, taken as the mean of the above 5 minimums.
-The black oval is the 1- $\sigma$ error ellipse.
+The black oval is the 1- σ error ellipse.

-Figure 8: Chandra optical axis positions on HRC-I since launch.
+Figure 9: Chandra optical axis positions on HRC-I since launch.
 Each position is labeled by the year-month.
 The position is relatively stable and well with in a 10" region.